duncanbradley/thesis/reproducibility.md

 ## Rocker

-Nüst et al. (2020b) recommend that researchers make use of existing images, such as Rocker.

-**R**ocker captures R environments for use in Docker.
-It makes the computational enivornment ‘portable’, for use with a variety of systems.
-When designing Rocker images, the authors faced a trade-off between generalisibility and specificity.
-An image designed to be too widely applicable would be cumbersome, but it would be hard to find one that fits with an overly-specific use case.
-Their solution is to provide base images that are easily expanded for specific requirements (Boettiger and Eddelbuettel, 2017).

-**R**ocker containers can be ‘stacked’ together as required, avoiding unnecessary complexity (Nüst et al., 2020a).
+**Researchers can save time and increase consistency by using pre-existing Docker images (Nüst et al., 2020b).
+One particularly valuable example of this is Rocker which captures R environments for use in Docker.
+This tool provides portable R environments for use with a variety of systems, facilitating computational reproducbility (Boettiger and Eddelbuettel, 2014).
+Developing Rocker images, involved a trade-off between generalisibility and specificity.
+An image designed to be too widely applicable would be cumbersome, but images with overly-specific use cases would be hard to find (Boettiger and Eddelbuettel, 2017).
+The solution involves providing base images that are easily expanded for specific requirements, with various Rocker containers ‘stacked’ together as required, avoiding unnecessary complexity (Nüst et al., 2020a).**

 ## Version Control

 Through version control, archiving of changes to a document does not rely solely on user’s descriptions but digital records of actual modifications (Wilson et al. 2015).
 *Sandve et al. 2013* - Version control facilitates inspection of prior versions of code, allowing the stability of results to be assessed across different versions.
 Maintaining a record of intermediate steps facilitates diagnosis of issues, plus inspection of entire approach preceding conclusions.
+Using github to support computational reproducibility (Perez-Riverol et al., 2016)

 ## PsychoPy

-Other resources, such as experimental stimuli and experimental scripts should also be shared alongside data and code (Klein et al., 2018).**
+Other resources, such as experimental stimuli and experimental scripts should also be shared alongside data and code (Klein et al., 2018).

 As discussed, data and analysis code are not sufficient for full

-**For experimental psychology, sharing stimuli and experiment scripts is another important aspect of transparent research practices (Klein et al., 2018).**
+For experimental psychology, sharing stimuli and experiment scripts is another important aspect of transparent research practices (Klein et al., 2018).

 *Peirce et al., 2019* - PsychoPy was developed as a tool for conducting open and reproducible research.
 Designed to be used on different platforms, and to make available the underlying Python scripts for each experiment, open source, uses non-proprietary file formats.
 Previous versions of the software can be specified easily, to avoid encountering errors as a result of new releases.